Buscatell Ice Well

 DISCOVER THE VISCOUNTY

-The Viscountcy of Cabrera was a territory of dynamic commerical activity and was well represented by its markets, its area of greatest influence.
-It was constructed around a network of roads which linked different villages and urban centres, also availing of a good connection with maritime routes.
+The Viscountcy of Cabrera was a territory with a dynamic commercial economy, centred on its markets, which formed its main areas of influence.
+It was structured around a network of roads linking villages and urban centres, while also benefiting from good connections to maritime trade routes.

 This covered ice well is the largest in Catalonia.
-Its first mention in documentation is from the mid-17th century, when it was the property of Miquel Buscastell.
-Inside the well, the ice was deposited, obtained during winter from nearby ponds, alternating it with layers of branches of plants that aided its preservation.
-Most of the Buscatell ice was sold in Girona, but was also distributed in Barcelona, and from there to Mallorca.
+It is first mentioned in documents dating from the mid-17th century, when it belonged to Miquel Buscastell.
+Ice collected during the winter from nearby ponds was stored inside the well in alternating layers with plant branches, which helped preserve it.
+Most of the ice from Buscastell was sold in Girona, although it was also distributed to Barcelona and from there to Mallorca.
 The Maçanet History Workshop began restoration work in 1997.
-In the case of the Villà ice well, also in Maçanet, there is recorded evidence of the agreement by the Viscount of Cabrera, Guillem Ramon de Montcada, to collect ice from Sils Lake from 1660 on.
+In the case of the Villà ice well, also in Maçanet, documentary evidence records that in 1660 Guillem Ramon de Montcada, Viscount of Cabrera, granted permission to collect ice from Sils Lake.